 Chapter Reorganization and Content.
 Each revision presents many opportunities to polish and expand the content of our text.
 In this edition, we have made a number of changes in response to feedback from reviewers and fellow instructors.
-New to this edit are computer demonstrations and practice problems using Microsoft Excel.
-Instructors can now choose to use SPSS and/or Excel-or no computer software at all.
-The ninth edition offers instructors more flexibility than ever.
+Measures of central tendency and variability are covered in a single chapter.
 We also continued to refine our discussion of the interpretation and application of descriptive statistics (variance and standard deviation) and inferential tests (t, Z, F ratio, and regression and correlation).
-End-of-chapter practice problems have been organized into three sections: SPSS, Excel, and Chapter Exercise calculation and interpretation problems.
 Chapter Exercises do not require the use of computer software.